shalinis602/HADDOCK-to-SnugDock/README.md

 # HADDOCK to SnugDock
-This repository provides a script to streamline the process of preparing HADDOCK output files for use with SnugDock.
-The script automates a sequence of **`pdb_tools`** commands to ensure compatibility.
+This repository features a single script **`haddock_to_snugdock_processor.sh`** that automates the preparation of HADDOCK output files for use as input in SnugDock.
+By automating a sequence of **`pdb_tools`** commands, it ensures compatibility and proper formatting of these files for docking in SnugDock.
+The main script uses 13 underlying bash scripts which can be customized to meet specific requirements.

 ### **Usage**